 Sustainability, Technology Background, REGMAX® Solution

-#Innovative Solution for Regenerating Spent Hydrochloric Pickling Acid in Stainless Steel Processing
+#REGMAX.CHLORIDE: Innovative Solution for Regenerating Spent Hydrochloric Pickling Acid in Stainless Steel Processing

 The regeneration of hydrochloric acid in stainless steel pickling poses a major challenge due to the high concentration of ferric chloride (FeCl3), complicating conventional recovery methods.
-SUSTEC’s REGMAX-CL technology offers an efficient solution, fully recovering hydrochloric acid while reducing environmental impact.
+SUSTEC’s REGMAX.CHLORIDE technology offers an efficient solution, fully recovering hydrochloric acid while reducing environmental impact.

 Unique Challenges in Stainless Steel vs. Carbon Steel Pickling